Table Of Contents

 Preventing Mold Growth on Shoes

-- Storage location: Store shoes in cool, dry areas with good air circulation—avoid bathroom closets or areas near exterior walls
+- Storage location: Store shoes in cool, dry areas with good circulation—avoid bathroom closets or areas near exterior walls.

-Managing your home environment can create conditions less favorable to mold growth:
+Managing your home environment can create conditions less favorable to mold growth.
+Here are the effective ways:

 Implementing these preventive measures is particularly important after any deep cleaning of your home, as disturbed mold spores can settle on shoes and other surfaces.